That1M8Head/QVSED/README.md

 pip install --upgrade qvsed
 ```

 To run QVSED, use the `qvsed` command.
-If you find it convenient to have a clickable icon to launch QVSED with, scroll down to find out how to make a shortcut/alias/symlink/whatever.
+Feel free to make a shortcut/alias/symlink to it if you find that convenient.

 ## License